marchese/aximemcomp/README.md

-# aximemcomp
+# AXI Memory Compressor
-This is a hardware project of an inline memory compressor that reduces the amount of memory used by embedded systems
+This is a hardware project of an inline memory compressor that reduces the amount of memory used by embedded systems.